jackgringo/slinky/README.md

-# Slinky - easier symlinking
+# Slinky - a symlinking tool

 Work in progress!